 The Big Talk Card Game

-The Big Talk Question Card Game helps facilitate in-depth conversations with friends, family, coworkers, and strangers.
+The Big Talk Question Card Game helps facilitate in-depth conversations with friends, family members, romantic partners, coworkers, classmates, teammates, community members, and strangers.
 Each question in the deck is universal (any human being could answer it), open-ended (elicits more than just a yes/no response), and meaningful (skips the small talk and draws forth a life story).
-See how Big Talk has been making an impact worldwide.

 “Used this in my classroom and my students loved it.”

 “Perfect for a gift, new relationship, family vacations and more.”

 “Simply amazing.
 I love these so much.
 Something so simple added so much meaning to our lives.”

 “I used my Big Talk cards at Thanksgiving dinner as a game and we had more than food—we had nourishment for the soul.”

 “PERFECT material for the community programs we run.”

 Big Talk At Work